nicksardo/triggers/README.md

 ###### `fixed`
 If the queue size = exactly VALUE, spawn 1 task.
 ###### `progressive`
 If the queue size grows by VALUE messages since the last check time, spawn 1 task.
-Note that the check interval is adjustable in the code
+Note this is affected by the `interval` parameter.

 ## Deploying to IronWorker
 If you want to skip compiling the code yourself, you can go to step 3 and use `nicksardo/triggers:0.1`